tejasvi/6tisch-adaptive-scan/examples/6tisch/adaptive-scan/README.md

 A 6TisCH node that demonstrates initial synchronization of 6TiSCH networks using adaptive scan period and compares the connection time with fixed optimal scan period.
 Core implementation can be found at `os/net/mac/tsch/tsch-adaptive-scan.h`.
+The overview of os  modifications and the sample implementation can be seen [here](https://github.com/contiki-ng/contiki-ng/compare/develop...tejasvi:project#diff-1668b253a38f79989d24a0d1d8962b9b91fa326c5c1afbe2ba2b83ea4cf5bf4c).

 Modes of operation
 ------------------